Lagg/steamodd/README.md

     $ pip install steamodd

-If you wish to install it manually, Steamodd uses the standard distutils module.
+If you wish to install it manually, Steamodd uses the standard setuptools module.
 To install it run:

     $ python setup.py install